Snaiel/ML-Fireballs/README.md

 From the above command, a folder `$MYSCRATCH/dfn-l0-20150101/` will be created containing the outputs of the program.

+Usually takes around 5 to 20 minutes to process a days worth of images across ~20 cameras.

 <br>

 ### Example: Processing an Entire Month of Detections